-Design work began in 1946 under Ronald Bishop and the intention was to have a commercial aircraft by 1952.
+Design work began in 1946 under Ronald Bishop, and the intention was to have a commercial aircraft by 1952.
 The de Havilland DH.
 106 Comet 1 first flew on 27 July 1949.
-The design was similar to other airliners except that four of the new, albeit underpowered, de Havilland Ghost 50 turbojets were mounted within the wings, in pairs close to the fuselage.
+The design was similar to other airliners except that four new, albeit under-powered, de Havilland Ghost 50 turbojets were mounted within the wings in pairs close to the fuselage.

-The clean, low-drag design of the aircraft featured many design elements that were fairly uncommon at the time, including a swept-wing leading-edge, integral wing fuel tanks, and four-wheel bogie main undercarriage units designed by de Havilland.
-The airliner underwent almost three years of tests and fixes and the first commercial flight did took place to Johannesburg on 2 May 1952 with Boac.
+The clean, low-drag design of the aircraft featured many design elements that were uncommon at the time, including swept-wing leading-edge, integral wing fuel tanks, and four-wheel bogie main undercarriage units.
+The airliner underwent almost three years of tests and fixes, and the first commercial flight took place to Johannesburg on 2 May 1952 with Boac.

-The jet airliner proved to be around twice as fast as contemporary aircraft, like the Constellation, and with almost 30'000 passengers carried in the first year.
-Orders began pouring in from airlines including from Canadian Pacific Airlines (2 aircraft), Air France (3 aircraft), and Union Aéromaritime de Transport (UAT) (3 aircraft).
-And not only did the aircraft attract just commercial operators; the Royal Canadian Air Force (RCAF) became the first military in the world to introduce jet transports when it placed an order for two Comet 1s.
+The jet airliner proved to be around twice as fast as contemporary aircraft, like the Constellation, with almost 30'000 passengers carried in the first year.
+Orders began pouring in from airlines, including Canadian Pacific Airlines (2 aircraft), Air France (3), and Union Aéromaritime de Transport (UAT) (3).
+The Royal Canadian Air Force (RCAF) also became the first military in the world to introduce jet transports when it placed an order for two Comet 1s.

-Large picture windows and table seating accommodations for a row of passengers afforded a higher degree of comfort and luxury as compared to other airliners of the period.
-Amenities included a galley that could serve hot or cold food and drinks plus a bar along with separate men's and women's toilets.
-Emergency provisions included several life rafts stored in the wing roots near the engines along with individual life vests stowed under each seat.
+Large picture windows and table seating accommodations for a row of passengers afforded a higher degree of comfort and luxury than other airliners of the period.
+Amenities included a galley that could serve hot or cold food and drinks, a bar, and separate men's and women's toilets.
+Emergency provisions had several life rafts stored in the wing roots near the engines and individual life vests stowed under each seat.

-For ease of training and fleet conversion, de Havilland designed the Comet's flight deck layout with a degree of similarity to the Lockheed Constellation, an aircraft that was in service at the time with key potential customers such as BOAC.
-The cockpit included full dual-controls for the captain and first officer, while a flight engineer controlled various key systems, including the fuel, air conditioning, and electrical systems.
+For ease of training and fleet conversion, de Havilland designed Comet's flight deck layout similarly to the Lockheed Constellation.
+This aircraft was in service at the time with potential key customers such as BOAC.
+The cockpit included full dual controls for the captain and first officer.
+In contrast, a flight engineer controlled various key systems, including the fuel, air conditioning, and electrical systems.
 The navigator occupied a dedicated station with a table across from the flight engineer.

-The first sign of a flaw in the Comet came on 2 May 1953 when a Comet 1 G-ALYV crashed in a severe tropical storm six minutes after taking off from Calcutta/Dum Dum, India killing all 43 on board.
-Further crashes followed.
-On 10 January 1954, 20 minutes after taking off from Ciampino, Comet G-ALYP broke up in flight and crashed into the Mediterranean off the Italian island of Elba, with the loss of all 35 on board.
-There was no obvious reason for the crash, and the fleet was grounded while the Abell Committee met to determine potential causes of the crash.
+The first sign of a flaw in the Comet came on 2 May 1953.
+Comet 1 G-ALYV crashed in a severe tropical storm six minutes after taking off from Calcutta/Dum Dum, India killing all 43 on board.
+Further crashes followed; on 10 January 1954, 20 minutes after taking off from Ciampino, Comet G-ALYP broke up in flight and crashed into the Mediterranean off the Italian island of Elba, losing all 35 on board.
+There was no apparent reason for the crash, and the fleet was grounded.
+At the same time, the Abell Committee met to determine the potential causes of the crash.

-Then on 8 April 1954, Comet G-ALYY, On charter to South African Airways, was on a leg from Rome to Cairo (of a longer flight from London to Johannesburg), when it crashed in the waters near Naples The fleet was immediately grounded once again and a large investigation board was formed under the direction of the Royal Aircraft Establishment (RAE).
-Royal Navy was tasked with helping to locate and retrieve the wreckage so that the cause of the accident could be found.
+On 8 April 1954, Comet G-ALYY, On charter to South African Airways, was on a leg from Rome to Cairo (of a long flight from London to Johannesburg) when it crashed in the waters near Naples.
+The fleet was immediately grounded again, and the Royal Aircraft Establishment (RAE) formed an extensive investigation board.
+Royal Navy tasked the helping to locate and retrieve the wreckage to find the cause of the accident.

-Engineers subjected an identical airframe, G-ALYU, to repeated re-pressurization and over-pressurization and after 3,057 flight cycles (1,221 actual and 1,836 simulated), YU failed due to metal fatigue near the front port-side escape hatch.
+Engineers subjected an identical airframe, G-ALYU, to repeated re-pressurization and over-pressurization.
+After 3,057 flight cycles (1,221 actual and 1,836 simulated), YU failed due to metal fatigue near the front port-side escape hatch.
 Investigators began considering fatigue as the most likely cause of both accidents and initiated further research into measurable strain on the skin.
-It was found in February 1955 that, as suspected, metal fatigue was the problem; after thousands of pressurized climbs and descents, the thin fuselage metal around the Comet's distinctive right-angled, large windows would begin to crack and eventually cause sudden depressurization and catastrophic structural failure.
+In February 1955, as suspected, metal fatigue became the problem.
+After thousands of pressurized climbs and descents, the thin fuselage metal around the Comet's distinctive right-angled, large windows began to crack, eventually causing sudden depressurization and catastrophic structural failure.

-All remaining Comets were either scrapped or modified and the program to produce a Comet 2 was put on hold.
-The Comet 2 had a slightly larger wing, higher fuel capacity and more powerful Rolls Royce Avon engines which all improved the aircraft's range and performance.
-Following the Comet 1 disasters, these models were rebuilt with heavier gauge skin and rounded openings.
-12 of the 44-seat Comet 2s were ordered by BOAC for the South Atlantic route.
+All remaining Comets were either scrapped or modified.
+De Havilland rebuilt the Comet 1s with heavier gauge skin and rounded openings and put the program to produce a Comet 2 on hold.
+The Comet 2 had a slightly larger wing, higher fuel capacity, and more powerful Rolls Royce Avon engines, improving the aircraft's range and performance.
+Boac ordered twelve of the 44-seat Comet 2s for the South Atlantic route.
 The first production aircraft (G-AMXA) flew on 27 August 1953.
 Although these aircraft performed well on the South Atlantic routes, their range was still not suitable for the North Atlantic.
-All but four Comet 2s were allocated to the RAF.
-Eight Comet C2 transport aircraft and two Comet T2 crew trainers were delivered to the RAF beginning in 1955.
+The RAF took delivery of all but four Comet 2s beginning in 1955.
+Eight Comet C2 transport aircraft and two Comet T2 crew trainers.

 Comet 2 sub-variants